 This step estimates how many trips travel from one zone in the model to any other zone.
 Distribution is based on the number of trip ends generated in each zone pair and on factors that relate the likelihood of travel between any two zones to the travel time between zones.
 In projecting long-range future traffic volumes, it is important to consider potential changes in regional travel patterns.
 Although the locations and amounts of traffic generation in Cornelius are essentially a function of future land use in the city, the distribution of trips is influenced by regional growth, particularly in neighboring areas such as Hillsboro and Forest Grove as well as the unincorporated Washington County areas.
-External trips (trips that have either an origin and not a destination in Cornelius and have neither an origin nor a destination in Cornelius) were projected using trip distribution patterns based upon census data and traffic counts performed at gateways into the Metro Urban Growth Boundary (UGB) calibration.
+External trips (trips that have either an origin and not a destination in Cornelius or have a destination but not an origin in Cornelius) and through trips (trips that pass through Cornelius and have neither an origin nor a destination in Cornelius) were projected using trip distribution patterns based upon census data and traffic counts performed at gateways into the Metro Urban Growth Boundary (UGB) calibration.